 The European Commission has presented a new initiative to explore broader uses of blockchain technology beyond its original role in Bitcoin markets.
 The technology is used for independently verifying and recording transactions, but has potential wider applications, such as making financial markets faster, more efficient, and more energy-efficient.

-On Thursday, the commission said that a blockchain observatory and forum should “play an active role in helping Europe to seize new opportunities”.
+On Thursday, the commission told Bloomberg that a blockchain observatory and forum should “play an active role in helping Europe to seize new opportunities”.
 Consensys, a developer of blockchain applications, will reportedly work with EU officials to gather information, analyse trends, bring experts together, and find new uses for the technology.

 “Europe can be at the forefront of [blockchain’s] development”, Commissioner for Digital Economy and Society Mariya Gabriel told reporters in Brussels.
 “We have been funding blockchain projects since 2013.
 The total support will soon reach €100 million”, she said, citing My Health My Data, a digital health information project to encourage patients to share their data securely.